395t/review-assignments/_summaries/dosovitskiy2020an_2.md

 ## TL;DR
 - Splitting images into chunks and then embedding them as vectors allows us to use the Transformer Architecture (ViT)
-- ViT requires less total training but requires larger datasets to outperform CNN baselines
+- ViT learns kernel like filters and receptive fields like CNNs after sufficient training and can outperform CNN baselines
--
+- CNNs are still better to use for small datasets